maelle/blogyaml/README.md

 ## Installation

-You can, but probably shouldn't at the moment, install the development version from [GitHub](https://github.com/) with:
+You can install the development version from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")
 devtools::install_github("ropenscilabs/blogyaml")
 ```
-## Example
+## How and why use this app

 Here is how to launch the app.